JuliaLang/julia/doc/src/devdocs/llvm.md

 ## Passing options to LLVM

-You can pass options to LLVM using *debug* builds of Julia.
-To create a debug build, run `make debug`.
+You can pass LLVM options to via the environment variable `JULIA_LLVM_ARGS`.
-The resulting executable is `usr/bin/julia-debug`.
-You can pass LLVM options to this executable via the environment variable `JULIA_LLVM_ARGS`.
 Here are example settings using `bash` syntax:

   * `export JULIA_LLVM_ARGS = -print-after-all` dumps IR after each pass.
   * `export JULIA_LLVM_ARGS = -debug-only=loop-vectorize` dumps LLVM `DEBUG(...)` diagnostics for